-Indicator Percentage of tenants who have had repairs or maintenance mulcator carried out in last 12 months satisfied with the repairs and 12 maintenance service.
-(A) 'Have you had any repairs carried out in this property in the last 12 months?' (a) Yes (b) No (B)(i) Number of tenants who had repairs carried out in last 12 month who responded to: 'Thinking about the LAST time you had repairs carried out, how satisfied or dissatisfied were you with the repairs service provided by (your landlord name)? (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Repairs or maintenance carried out in this indicator refer only to reactive repairs.
+Repairs or maintenance carried out in this indicator refer only to reactive repairs.
 Reactive repairs Is a repair which cannot be planned or included in a repair programme.
 'Last time' The most recent occasion when the tenant had repairs carried out in their property.
 Survey guidance The question should be asked of all tenants.
 This will allow landlords to carry out analysis of the whole sample to inform their own service improvement.
 However, in the statistical return, the results should be based on only those tenants who said they have had repairs carried out in the last 12 months.
-To ascertain this, landlords must ensure they also ask Question (A).
 This information can be collected as part of a comprehensive survey or by collating feedback which is collected throughout the year using existing feedback tools.
 The guidance provides fuller explanation as to the methods landlords could use to collect/report this indicator.
 Should be included alongside other questions about repairs and maintenance (including indicator 7).

-Inclusions/ exclusions Ensure to include: only tenants who have had repairs carried out in the last 12 months.
-SHR To calculate the indicator we will divide: Calculation B)(ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
-By: B)(i) number of tenants who responded as having had repairs carried out in last 12 months.
+Inclusions/ exclusions ensure to include: only tenants who have had repairs carried out in the last 12 months.
+SHR Calculation To calculate the indicator we will divide: 12.2.1 number responding very satisfied plus 12.2.2 number responding fairly satisfied.
+By: 12.1 number of tenants who responded as having had repairs carried out in last 12 months.
 Multiply by 100.

-Indicator Percentage of tenants satisfied with the landlord's contribution to the management of the neighbourhood they 13 live in.
-(Updated) (i) Number of tenants who were asked: 'Overall, how satisfied or dissatisfied are you with your landlord's contribution to the management of the neighbourhood you live in?' (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Neighbourhood The area that the landlord has defined as having some responsibility for.
-Inclusions/ exclusions SHR Calculation To calculate the indicator we will divide: (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
+Indicator 13 Percentage of tenants satisfied with the landlord's contribution to the management of the neighbourhood they live in. (i) Number of tenants who were asked: 'Overall, how satisfied or dissatisfied are you with your landlord's contribution to the management of the neighbourhood you live in?' (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Neighbourhood

+The area that the landlord has defined as having some responsibility for.
+SHR Calculation To calculate the indicator, we will divide: (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
 By: (i) number of tenants who responded to the question.
 Multiply by 100.

 Indicator Percentage of tenancy offers refused during the year.
 14 (i) Number of tenancy offers made during the reporting year. (ii) The number of tenancy offers that were refused.
 Definition Tenancy offer When an applicant is offered in writing a particular property.
 The offer may be either a SST or short SST.
 Refusal Any situation other than an accepted offer.
-Inclusions/ exclusions Do not include: SHR Calculation To calculate the indicator we will divide: (ii) the number of tenancy offers that were refused.
+Inclusions/ exclusions Do not include: Ensure to include: All refused offers of tenancy; Multiple refusals on one property; No response to offers; and Withdrawn offers SHR Calculation To calculate the indicator, we will divide: (ii) the number of tenancy offers that were refused.
 By: (i) number of tenancy offers made during the reporting year.
 Multiply by 100.